liferay/liferay-docs/develop/learning-paths/mobile/articles/05-using-your-screenlets/02-using-get-guestbooks-screenlet.markdown

 `GetGuestbooksScreenlet`.
 It then sets the current `GuestbooksActivity` instance as the Screenlet's listener.

 Great!
 That's it!
-Now you're ready to use Get Entries Screenlet.
-The next article shows you how to do this.
+Your app's `GuestbooksActivity` now contains Get Guestbooks Screenlet.
+Before you can use Get Entries Screenlet, however, you must create a fragment to put it in.
+You'll do this next.